interstella909/college-mini-projects/README.md

 # college-mini-projects
-Here is the programs I've done during college
+Here is the simple programs I've done during college